-If you’re looking to learn about acceptance criteria, its purpose, types, its format, and more, then this blog post will be your guide.
+The result?
+Shoddy product increments.
+If you’re looking to learn about acceptance criteria, their purpose, types, format, and more — then this blog post with real-life acceptance criteria examples and user story templates will be your guide.

 - Understand expectations: Acceptance criteria are crystal clear about the task.
 They are testable with yes or no, pass or fail outcomes providing no scope for confusion and wrong interpretation.